arkuhn/text2sql/README.md

 Small DX project for generating SQL queries with semantic text / natural language.
+Allows generating/running/reprompting for sql queries with GPT4 or Llama 3.1.
+Introspects a postgres DB and passes relevant table schema in prompt automatically.

 Notes: